NyxHexen/CI_MS4_GB/readme/README.md

 10. As an existing user, I want to be able to purchase the offered products.
 11. As an existing user, I want to be able to explore the available promotions (sales).
 12. As an existing user, I want to be able to sign up for the site's newsletter to receive notifications.
-13. As a potential/new user, I want to be able to sort products by different criteria (e.g. price, popularity, rating).
+13. As an existing user, I want to be able to sort products by different criteria (e.g. price, popularity, rating).
-14. As a potential/new user, I want to be able to filter products by different criteria (e.g. tags, features, platforms).
+14. As an existing user, I want to be able to filter products by different criteria (e.g. tags, features, platforms).
-14. As a potential/new user, I want to be able to see user ratings for the products.
+15. As an existing user, I want to be able to see user ratings for the products.
-15. As an existing user, I want to be able to leave a rating for a product.
+16. As an existing user, I want to be able to leave a rating for a product.
-16. As an existing user, I want to be able to view images and videos for a product.
+17. As an existing user, I want to be able to view images and videos for a product.
-17. As an existing user, I want to be able to view details of a product.
+18. As an existing user, I want to be able to view details of a product.
-18. As an existing user, I want to be able to browse and search for games that are associated with a specific publisher, developer, or platform, so that I can discover and access the games that interest me.
+19. As an existing user, I want to be able to browse and search for games that are associated with a specific publisher, developer, or platform, so that I can discover and access the games that interest me.

 ## Skeleton